Professional ServicesHigh Complexity

 Finantrix Verdict

-Buy commercial for 85% of use cases.
+Buy commercial for most use cases.
 Build only when regulatory requirements or highly specialized workflows cannot be accommodated by leading platforms, and when internal development resources exceed $3M annually.

 Section 4